ashtonthomas/bento-wiki-spider/README.md

 ### The Bad

+- Not fully complete - there are some criteria not met
 - Logic: Edge cases are probably not handled completely
 - Code organization could be improved
 - Data persistence is not leveraged outside of the session
 - Checks for infinite loops could be handled more appropriately
 - No checks for known nodes/paths (potential performance optimization)
+- No tests

 ## This Repo